 To get between towns along the coast, it’s easy to get around by tuk tuk (three-wheelers), public bus or private cars.
 It is also possible to rent a scooter but it’s best to ask hotel staff to see if they can arrange it for you – unlike countries like Thailand, Laos or Indonesia where scooter rental shops are aplenty, private scooter rentals are far more common in Sri Lanka.
-I also would only recommend driving a scooter in Sri Lanka if you have a valid International Driving Permit and are extremely confident with your driving skills – traffic and crazy driving down south is no joke!
+I also would only recommend driving a scooter in Sri Lanka if you have a valid International Driving Permit that covers motorcycles and are extremely confident with your driving skills – traffic and crazy driving down south is no joke!

 The best beaches in south Sri Lanka

 Madiha is a small town close to the city of Matara with a growing number of beach cafes and restaurants.
 While Madiha Beach is the village’s namesake beach, it can disappear during high tide and the sand doesn’t always fill in properly.

 Instead, head further west to some of the unnamed beaches in Madiha where you’ll find some fantastic little rock pools.
 We love this one in front of coffeePoint (now closed but the location is still accurate on Google Maps) – it’s one of the best secret beaches in Sri Lanka!
 These days you can head to the nearby Swell Cafe instead for your morning joe.